 - Ways to move to Spain

-- Pros to live in Spain
+- Pros of living in Spain

-- Cons to live Spain
+- Cons of living in Spain

 - Buying real estate in Spain: pros and cons

 - What Spanish areas are best to invest to

 - How foreigners adapt to life in Spain

 - We can help you choose your dream apartment in Spain

 There are several ways to move to Spain:

 - Marriage to a Spanish citizen;

 Spain is home to over 6,000,000 immigrants who value security, a good climate and a high quality of life.
 This was shown by a survey conducted among 18 000 people aged 18 and over who moved to Spain for work from February to March 2019.